broadinstitute/seqr/xbrowse_server/user_docs/beta-users.md

 **Why can't I upload data over the web?**

 This is an obvious feature request - to upload arbitrary new datasets.
-We don't allow this for a few reasons.
-One is that it has a high development cost, as it poses a new set of technical and security challenges.

-But we do plan to implement this eventually - it isn't a high priority now, because we still prefer to have individual contact with Beta users, as we want to make sure it is being used correctly.
+We do plan to implement this eventually.

 **How long does it take to upload data?**